“THERE’S NOTHING THAT MAKES ME LAUGH MORE THAN BEING IN THE SITUATION WHERE YOU’RE NOT SUPPOSED TO LAUGH” (Tom Waits)

 A Short Introduction

 Why is death so funny?
-I am not trying to diminish how heartbreaking death can be, I am just curious why dark comedy films are so successful, and why death seems to be equally dramatic and hilarious.
-It is a terrible and sad event but there are moments in the grieving process which are absolutely ridiculous, and you can’t help but laugh.
+Sure, it’s horrible, sudden, and daunting, but that gravity just makes it more chaotic and hilarious.
+Death tends to be equal parts dramatic and comedic, hence the dark comedy genre in film.
+While terrible and sad, there are moments in the grieving process which are absolutely ridiculous, and you can’t help but laugh.
 I suspect laughing has more to do with how taboo death is in our culture, as no one wants to talk about it until they have to.
 This means that mourning often feels utterly disjointed and surprising, as everything stops and yet things continue.
-Coffee still needs to be made, bills need to be payed, and yet our world is different.
+Coffee still needs to be made, bills need to be paid, and yet our world is different.
+Seeing decay can also be so off-putting that you can’t stop yourself from finding weird details between sobbing.

-I would argue that we laugh as a defense mechanism against bleak and uncomfortable existentialism.
+It’s fair to say that we laugh as a defense mechanism against bleak and uncomfortable existentialism.
 When things get too serious, or beyond our comprehension, we generally start laughing.
 It’s like an anti-Lovecraft response, as Lovecraft suggested that we go mad and become violent, or even shut down, when we encounter something so beyond us.
 If dark comedy films have proven anything it is that we don’t necessarily go mad, rather, we get silly.
+That kind of wordless silly of when you were a kid and you stayed up too late, and were so tired that anything became a joke, no matter how stupid it seemed after some sleep.

 I think dark comedies have a therapeutic function, much like horror.
+They put a literal ‘dies’ in the word ‘comedies’ if you will.
 We go to horror films to deal with anxiety by getting it out of our system.
 Dark comedies function in a similar way, as they are also about death and our lack of control.
 Neither we nor the characters can stop death from happening, but we also can’t help but laugh, its like a gut impulse for when there isn’t anything else to do.
 While horror films generally kill off their antagonists at the end of the film, dark comedies cannot, as their main antagonist is the unexpected nature of death.
 However, what unites horror films with dark comedies is that each give the viewer a set of tools to use if they encounter such a situation.
 We know from watching horror films what you should not do if a killer is stalking you, for instance, don’t split up.
 Dark comedy films have taught us that it is ok to laugh occasionally, and that death is a very messy affair which everyone deals with.
 And so, they are both comforting in their own strange way.

 I am spending the rest of November unpacking some of my favourite dark comedies and examining how they explore death and the act of dying.
 I will also detail how films make it ‘ok’ to laugh at death while also acknowledging that it is a terrible and painful thing.
 This dynamic can be difficult to balance, but when it’s done well, a dark comedy can be both heartfelt and funny.